The Bendigo Family History Group conducts a monthly meeting on the third Saturday of each month, except for December &

 May 20th - speaker Dianne Packer, Starting German Research Dianne has developed a particular interest in searching records from The Netherlands, Germany, Italy, Ireland and Great Britain.
 How and where to access German civilian records will be explored.

 June 17th - speakers Patricia Ibbotson & Pam Keown The Boys of Tragowel Patricia & Pam have researched and written a book on the above lads of Tragowel who went to war.
 They will share their experience while engaged in producing their book.

-July 15th - speaker Vivian Newton on How to use Find my Past and the records available, and how to access them.
-Viv is a member of Goldfields Library Management team and has many years experience assisting people with Family Research in Bendigo.
+July 15th - speaker Vivien Newton on Using Find my Past, Ancestry and other online resourses, Viv is a Senior Librarian and has many years experience assisting people with Family and Local Research in Bendigo.

 August 19th - speaker Lyn Thorne Irish Records in 2017 Lyn is currently a volunteer library assistant and member of the research team and records management at the AIGS in Blackburn.
 Her talk will cover the newly available Irish records and how to access them.

 September 16th - Topic of discussion Brick walls - Running into & Demolishing them.

 October 21st - Speaker Mike Butcher Love Revisited the builder Robert Love and St Paul's Cathedral of Bendigo.
 His great grandson and his research on family.